Gardens of Tasmania

 Room category upgrade available on request; please enquire with us.

 Please see Terms & Conditions for fitness level definitions.

 Please contact Renaissance Tours or your travel agent for current airfares and flight reservations.

 New Zealand passport holders do not require a visa to visit Australia.

 Tour price includes

-- Accommodation in 4-star hotels with breakfast daily (B)
+- Accommodation in four-star hotels with breakfast daily (B)

-- Meals as per itinerary (L = Lunch, D = Dinner) including wine with dinner
+- Meals as per itinerary (L = Lunch, D = Dinner), including wine with dinners

-- Comprehensive sightseeing and garden visits including entrance fees as per itinerary
+- Comprehensive sightseeing, including local guides and entrance fees as per itinerary

 - Transportation throughout on comfortable, air-conditioned coaches